franz-net/hold-my-spot/README.md

 There are many features and cosmetic things to fix:
 * Add feedback messages for basic errors
 * Add validation of fields
-* QR codes for validation
+* Add validation of duplicate entries
 * JavaScript http requests to enhance interactivity
+* Email notifications using mail gun and flask-mail
 * many more to come...